-ACCOUNTING (ACC)
+Accounting (ACC)

-ACC 101 Accounting Principles I
+Accounting Principles

 A grade of C or above is required in this course.
-Prerequisite: Completion of a 3-credit college-level math course with a grade of C or above.
+Prerequisite: Completion of a 3-credit college-level math course with a grade of C or above

 This introductory course includes the theory and application of major accounting principles and procedures.
 The following topics and problems will be studied and practiced: journalizing, financial statements, adjusting and closing entries, and systems and controls.

-ACC 105 Accounting for Non-Financial Managers
+Accounting for Non-Financial Managers

-A grade of C or above is required for this course.
+A grade of C or above is required in this course.
 This course provides non-financial managers with an overview of accounting essentials and the skills and competencies they need to make informed and sound decisions based on hard financial data.
-Topics include: understanding financial information, analysis of financial statements, and decision making for improved profitability..
+Topics include: understanding financial information, analysis of financial statements, and decision making for improved profitability.